• About TTT

 Note to self: don’t go shopping after drinking wine!

-Fiesta Winery Lamesa.
-My mom and I enjoyed sitting outside, picture taking, bites, and, of course, great wine.
+Fiesta Winery Lometa.
+My mom and I enjoyed sitting outside, taking pictures, enjoying small bites, and drinking great wine.
+The top photo in this article is at this winery.

 Farmhouse Vineyards Marketplace – Johnson City